 Broadly speaking, AI is particularly helpful when there is some sort of intelligent judgment to be made by humans and when there are many of these on an ongoing basis.
 We often use the phrase "AI starts where rule-based automation ends" – which makes sense from our viewpoint but should not be generalized (there are tools that go beyond pure automation, e.g. Obviously AI for analyzing tabular data at scale).

 More practically, whether AI should be used or not is a question of whether there are other solutions that can do the job at the same (or higher) level of quality, cost, or speed.
 If so, they are generally better suited to do the job.
 AI is (still) inherently fuzzy due to not being explicitly programmed to do x.

 At the same time, explicit programming often leads to problems when there are simply too many rules or exceptions to be considered.
 In that case, AI often works better.
 For example, it is certainly possible to set up rule-based automation for processing text by using a long chain of words and phrases but in many situations, this wouldn't be efficient due to high costs or poor performance.

 A vast amount of AI and Machine Learning companies claim that they democratize AI and this is probably true for their respective target users, which often times are still regular engineers.
 Out of all these companies, those that are building no-code tools get the closest to the ideal of "any person without prior training".

-This increased level of democratization seems overdue: It has been proven time and time again, the majority of businesses struggle to implement AI is its full potential and scale, making the ease of this trade-off even more crucial.
+This increased level of democratization seems overdue: It has been proven time and time again, that the majority of businesses struggle to implement AI to its full potential and scale, making the ease of this trade-off even more crucial.

 Visual, often drag-and-drop, no-code AI tools make AI less intimidating and more comprehensible to non-technical people or those who lack the time or resources to build such systems from the ground up.